getyoti/ios-sdk-button/README.md

 }
 ```

-In Objective-C, your viewController should comply to  YTBSDKDelegate and YTBBackendDelegate like this:
+In Objective-C, your viewController should conform to YTBSDKDelegate and YTBBackendDelegate like this:

 ```objective-c

 @interface ViewController () <YTBSDKDelegate, YTBBackendDelegate>
 ```
 BackendDelegate is its name in swift, YTBBackendDelegate namespace is for Objective-C
-Note that complying to YTBBackendDelegate is optional because you might or not rely on a backend to implement your scenarios.
+Note that conforming to YTBBackendDelegate is optional because you might or not rely on a backend to implement your scenarios.
 Our current implementation relies on a backend to implement our scenarios.

 We implemented the delegate functions of the protocols our ViewController complies to like this: